Step 1: Hire a Student

-Or use the Campus Connect portal to broadcast your job description to multiple schools in your region.
-Make sure to select TECHNATION (formerly ITAC) to affiliate with us under Funding Programs.
+Or use the Career Ready Talent Portal to broadcast your job description to multiple schools in your region.

 Step 2: Apply for the Career Ready Wage Subsidy

 Applications are created by employers, and are comprised of three easy to follow stages.
 Within the first stage, the student will be linked in to complete their portion.
 Visit our Applications page.

 For more details on the application process, view the Employer Application Manual.

 Step 3: Get Funding